beehive-lab/TornadoVM/docs/source/multi-device.rst

 Concurrent Execution on Multiple Devices
 ----------------------------------------------

-In the previous example, although the tasks did not share dependencies, they still ran serially, with one device idle while the other executed.
+In the previous example, although the tasks did not share dependencies, they still ran sequentially.
+Thus, one device has been idle, while the tasks were executed one after the other.
 To improve performance and run tasks concurrently on multiple devices, use the ``--enableConcurrentDevices`` flag:

 .. code:: bash